deprekate/convotate/README.md

 ## Introduction
 CONVOTATE is a tool to classify prokaryotic genes using neural network models.
-It reads in (translated) fasta files and returns predictions for function based on the Subsystems ontology.
+It reads in (translated) fasta files and returns predictions for function based on the Subsystems (SEED) ontology.
 In our benchmarks, high confidence (>0.99) predictions returned AUC scores >0.999.

 Advantages of CONVOTATE:
 1. Fast: 20,000-70,000 annotations per minute with GPU, 600 per minute on a 13-inch macbook pro laptop.